Section 21 – Junior And Teen Fair

 1. Pet or animal photo

-2. Flower
+2. A Flower in bloom.

 5. Photograph taken by exhibitor depicting a sporting event- mounted